extracts/mac-scripting/README.md

 #### Papers to Bookends

 Exports all publications selected in your Papers 3 library to Bookends.
-The script will also transfer the publication's primary PDF (if there's any) and can also transfer the publication's rating, color label, flagged status, language, citekey, and "papers://..." link.
+The script will also transfer the publication's primary PDF (if there's any) and can also transfer the publication's rating, color label, flagged status, language, citekey, and "papers://..." link. [[More Info](https://github.com/extracts/mac-scripting/tree/master/Papers3/Papers_To_Bookends)] [[Download](https://github.com/extracts/mac-scripting/raw/master/Papers3/Papers_To_Bookends/Papers_To_Bookends.app.zip)]

 ## FAQ